-We had a flight that landed at 5 am, at KEF international airport.
+We had a flight that landed at 5 am at KEF international airport.
 This gave us plenty of time to explore the city before heading out the following day.
-If you have a later flight that arrives in the afternoon or evening, I suggest giving yourself a full day in the city however you can to appreciate the best of the city.
+If you have a later flight that arrives in the afternoon or evening, I suggest giving yourself a full day in the city however, you can appreciate the best of the city.

 Your other options are the budget-friendly fly bus, a rental car (I recommend getting an AWD or 4×4), a shared mini bus, or a taxi.

 All transit options should be booked in advance to guarantee a reliable ride out of the airport.

 We didn’t visit the Blue Lagoon while in Iceland.
 Gasp, I know!
 We found some of the other natural hot springs, like Secret Lagoon, to be more appealing.
 We prioritize smaller and more local hot spring experiences on our road trips.
 I know it is a popular place for tourists and on many people’s bucket lists.
 So, if you do plan on visiting, now is your chance.
 It is only 20 minutes from the airport and 50 minutes from downtown Reykjavik, so it makes sense to visit on your way to or from the airport.
 You can take the Destination Blue Lagoon Bus or book a taxi from the airport.
 The Lagoon opens pretty early, so it is even an option for those people with flights that arrive in the morning.

 The Highlights of Reykjavik in 24 hours